 Do I have to have a physical exam to attend camp?

 Every camper’s safety and well-being is our chief concern.
 All campers are required to have a physical examination within 12 months prior to arriving at camp.
 All health forms must be completed and signed by a physician each year (including inoculation update) and submitted no later than May 1, 2014.
 No child may attend camp without submitting a completed health form.

 For security reasons, visitors are not permitted during camp sessions.
 Our Open Houses, Meet the Staff Nights, and incoming and outgoing days are designed to give parents the opportunity to see camp.
 In an emergency, please call the camp director.
 Visits and calls while camp is in session can be disruptive and cause homesickness and disappointment among girls whose family adults do not visit or call.

 How do I get to and from camp?

 Transportation is included in the cost of day camp.
-Bus stop location details are included in the 2014 Summer Camp Guide and online.
+Bus stop location details are included in the 2015 Summer Camp Guide (coming soon) and online.
 Bus service to resident camps will run from Boston, Braintree and Burlington for $50 each way.
 Cancellation of bus registration must be given seven days prior to the pickup date to receive a refund of bus fees.
 Buses may be cancelled by GSEM due to insufficient enrollment.